oliverruoff/PiBot/README.md

 Simply print them out using any 3d printer and start building your PiBot :)

 ## Instructions on how to build the robot
-- circuits
+- Use circuit diagram to wire everything up
-- building tips
+- Hot glue is your best friend :D
-- etc.
+- Good luck

 ## Instructions on how to use the software